-Trial proceedings in the Hatch-Waxman Litigation were held in March 2022.
-In August 2022, Judge Andrews, who was presiding over the Hatch-Waxman Litigation, issued an opinion that claims 1, 2, 3, 6 and 9 of the '066 Patent were invalid, that the remaining asserted claims of the '066 Patent were not infringed by us, and that all of the asserted claims of the '793 Patent were both valid and infringed by us, based on the arguments we presented in the Hatch-Waxman Litigation.
-In September 2022, Judge Andrews entered a final judgment in the Hatch-Waxman Litigation that incorporated the findings from his opinion and ordered that the effective date of any final approval by the FDA of YUTREPIA shall be a date which is not earlier than the expiration date of the '793 Patent, which will be in 2027.
+Trial proceedings in the Original Hatch-Waxman Litigation were held in March 2022.
+In August 2022, Judge Andrews, who was presiding over the Original Hatch-Waxman Litigation, issued an opinion that claims 1, 2, 3, 6 and 9 of the '066 Patent were invalid, that the remaining asserted claims of the '066 Patent were not infringed by us, and that all of the asserted claims of the '793 Patent were both valid and infringed by us, based on the arguments we presented in the Original Hatch-Waxman Litigation.
+In September 2022, Judge Andrews entered a final judgment in the Original Hatch-Waxman Litigation that incorporated the findings from his opinion and ordered that the effective date of any final approval by the FDA of YUTREPIA shall be a date which is not earlier than the expiration date of the '793 Patent, which will be in 2027.
 Both we and United Therapeutics appealed Judge Andrews' decision to the United States Court of Appeals for the Federal Circuit.
 On July 24, 2023, the United States Court of Appeals for the Federal Circuit affirmed Judge Andrews' decision with respect to both the '066 patent and the '793 patent.

-In March 2020, we filed two petitions for inter partes review with the Patent Trial and Appeal Board (PTAB) of the USPTO.
-One petition was for inter partes review of the '901 Patent, seeking a determination that the claims in the '901 Patent are invalid, and a second petition is for inter partes review of the '066 Patent, seeking a determination that the claims in the '066 Patent are invalid.
+In March 2020, we filed two petitions a petition for inter partes review with the Patent Trial and Appeal Board, (PTAB) or the PTAB, of the USPTO.
+One petition was for inter partes review of USPTO with respect to the '901 Patent, seeking a determination that the claims in the '901 Patent are invalid, and a second petition is for inter partes review of the '066 Patent, seeking a determination that the claims in the '066 Patent are invalid.
 In October 2020, the PTAB instituted an inter partes review of the '901 Patent and concurrently denied institution on the '066 Patent, stating that the '066 petition has not established a reasonable likelihood that it would prevail in showing that at least one of the challenged claims is unpatentable.
-In October 2021, the PTAB issued a final written decision concluding that seven of the claims in the '901 patent were unpatentable, leaving only the narrower dependent claims 6 and 7, both of which require actual storage at ambient temperature of treprostinil sodium.
+In October 2021, the PTAB issued a final written decision concluding that seven of the claims in the '901 patent were unpatentable, leaving only the narrower dependent claims 6 and 7, both of which require actual storage at ambient temperature of treprostинil sodium.
 In November 2021, United Therapeutics submitted a rehearing request with respect to the PTAB's decision in the inter partes review of the '901 patent.
 The rehearing request was denied in June 2022.
 In August 2022, United Therapeutics appealed the decision of the PTAB with respect to the '901 Patent to the United States Court of Appeals for the Federal Circuit.
-The appeal remains pending.
+The Oral argument was held in February 2024, and the appeal remains pending.